ArnaanShah/VantaPad/README.md

 <img width="2111" height="1003" alt="LogoFootprintImage" src="https://github.com/user-attachments/assets/d5defac8-bcf9-48b0-93ca-87eded2744c6" />

-## CAD 📐✏️
+## CAD
-**The CAD model I made for the case.**
+**The CAD model I made.**

-I made the model of the case in Fusion 360 because I already had some previous experience with it.
-The case will join together using 6 screws.
-4 in the corners of the case and 2 connecting the PCB to the case.
-The case has a 10 degree upwards tilt for ease of use as well.
-It has 3 separate parts, the top, the plate, and the bottom.
-The top has the VantaPad logo embossed near the bottom.
+I modeled this project in Fusion 360 because I've used it before.
+My plan is that I can assemble the whole thing with 6 screws.
+4 on the actual case and 2 connecting the PCB and PCB plate to the case.
+I added a 10 degree tilt to make it easier to see.
+There are 3 separate 3d printed parts; the top, the plate, and the bottom.
+The top has the VantaPad logo in a different color on it because it looks lit. 😎

-Renders 📸:
+Pictures 📸:
 <img width="1707" height="818" alt="VantaPadAngledImage" src="https://github.com/user-attachments/assets/df1ffe37-30e1-4f40-a8a6-7bd2144d590e" />
 <img width="1707" height="818" alt="VantaPadIsometricImage" src="https://github.com/user-attachments/assets/2dd27e0b-25c3-461d-91e8-696fb7808ba0" />
 <img width="1707" height="818" alt="VantaPadFrontTopImage" src="https://github.com/user-attachments/assets/7c91b467-1b47-4856-8c26-241c2f9b17bb" />
 <img width="1707" height="818" alt="VantaPadTopImage" src="https://github.com/user-attachments/assets/bba681ce-56ff-426f-9324-a7ee02abda20" />

-## Firmware 💻
+## Firmware
-**Overview of the Firmware**
+**Insight into the Firmware**

-I wrote the firmware in QMK.
-This took tons of trial and error but I am very pleased with the final result.
-The QMK docs can be confusing but I found many resources online that helped me as well.
+I wrote all the firmware in QMK.
+I spent a long time fixing problems when writing the code.
+These problems were things like the firmware not compiling, not knowing how to use all my extra features, and more.
+The QMK docs can be confusing but I found many resources online to help me.

 - The 6 keys are mapped as shown but can be easily changed
 ```